seliopou/typo/README.markdown

 executable in your `PATH`.
 Or, just run it from the repository root every time you want to use it.

-If you prefer not to install the `typoc` binary, you can skip the installa step and run `typo` like so from the repository root:
+If you prefer not to install the `typoc` binary, you can skip the install step and run `typo` like so from the repository root:

     PATH=./dist/build/typoc:$PATH typo